Step 1: Analyze individual repos (using the batch script)

 Dependency graph

-How internal ODH components depend on each other through Go module imports:
+How components depend on each other through Go module imports:

 RBAC overlap